 WAI-ARIA Basics

 WAI-ARIA was developed by the Web Accessibility Initiative (WAI), part of the World Wide Web Consortium (W3C).
-WAI-ARIA, or ARIA for short, is a set of markup extensions which are meant to provide additional description or meaning to elements within the site or application.
-ARIA attributes are used in websites and webpages, blogs, games, social media, and much more.
-For the purpose of this blog post, we’ll explain how ARIA attributes are used to improve accessibility for websites.
+WAI-ARIA, or ARIA for short, is a set of markup extensions which are meant to provide additional description or meaning to elements within a site or application.
+ARIA attributes are used in websites, blogs, games, social media, and much more.

 Not all websites use or need to use ARIA attributes to be accessible.
 In fact, ARIA attributes are intended to be used only when a part or function of a site is difficult to use or unclear with a screen reader or assistive technology.
 Many of the most common elements you’ll see in modern websites today are already accessible, and don’t need additional ARIA attributes.
 However, if you have tested your site and it isn’t accessible, ARIA may offer solutions to fix it.